An AI shopping tool that knows the store as well as the list.

 Reflection

-This project is from 2023, before AI UX had much of a shared vocabulary.
+This project is from 2023, before AI and UX had much of a shared vocabulary.
 I designed the happy path and caught the gaps late.
-Today I'd start with the failure cases and lean on existing AI UX frameworks rather than designing from first principles.
+Today I'd start with the failure cases and lean on existing AI/UX frameworks rather than designing from first principles.